Before executing the Mideye Server 5 installation package you need the following:

 If the latest version of the Mideye Server is already installed, executing MideyeServer.exe will give you the option to remove it.
 Removing the Mideye Server keeps the database, configuration and log files intact.
 These can be removed manually.

 In case two or more Mideye Servers are configured to share the same database, only one of them should be configured to execute scheduled database cleanup (cluster leader).
+The cluster leader should be the first Mideye Server that is set up and connected to the database.

 In the server(s) not intended to be cluster leaders, open \Mideye Server 5\config\application-prod.yml as an administrator.
 Navigate to the application section and add (or modify)